Using nodegoat

 Linked Data

 nodegoat integrates and assists linked data connectivity.
-Users can configure various SPARQL endpoint and API resources for easy and consistent usability.
-Linked Data resources can be dynamically queried and filtered to ingest data or establish URI-based links.
+Users can configure various SPARQL endpoints and API resources for easy and consistent usability.
+Linked data resources can be dynamically queried and filtered to ingest data or establish URI-based links.
+The section 'Ingestion Processes' of the nodegoat Guides describes how to link, connect, and use data from external repositories.

 Source Referencing